MinnPost/minnchart/README.md

 ChartBuilder does not use templates, so the HTML is copied from the Chartbuilder `index.html` to the one here.
 Customizing should be down in `js/app.js` and `css/styles.css` as much as possible.

-ChartBuilder/GneissChart reads in CSS names `gneisschart.css` and embeds them into the SVG chart.
+ChartBuilder/GneissChart reads in CSS names `gneisschart.css` and embeds them into the SVG chart (this is so that the image export will work properly).
 So, for chart specific styles use the `css/gneisschart.css`.
+Note that the function for embedding styles has been updated to not be destructive.

 ## Running locally